 By: Sister Agnes Bwalya

 Inverness County Cares always welcomes new members.
-Individuals who wish to donate, can use the donate button on their Web site: https://invernesscountycares.com, e-transfer to firstname.lastname@example.org, or send a cheque to Inverness County Cares Box 99, Judique, NS, Canada, B0E1P0.
-Tax receipts can be provided for American and Canadian donors.
+Individuals who wish to donate, can use the donate button on our Web site: https://invernesscountycares.com or send a cheque to Inverness County Cares Box 99, Judique, NS, Canada, B0E1P0.
+Taxation receipts provided.